ivanov-gv/zpcg/.github/README.md

 5. Must not use `test_run` for branching in `steps:` sections.
 Steps must not know whether they're running in test-run mode or not.
 6. Must use test_run mode if running locally with `nektos/act`.
+7. Must never run automatically on every commit, except for protected branches and the default one.
+For PR checks require manual approval, do not run workflows on every push.

 Workflows are strictly divided into CI and CD parts.